Mariners vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has five doubles, nine home runs, 15 walks and 36 RBI (32 total hits).
+- Adolis Garcia has 32 hits with five doubles, nine home runs, 15 walks and 36 RBI.
 He's also stolen two bases.

 Garcia Recent Games